 If you’re curious to learn more about how shortfill E-Liquid compares to other types of vape juice, check out our E-Liquid guide for an in-depth comparison.

 Why do Shortfills Have No Nicotine?

-Shortfills became necessary after the EU’s Tobacco Products Directive (TPD) reduced the legal container size of e-liquids to 10ml.
+Shortfills have no nicotine because of TPD regulations.
+Shortfill E-Liquid became necessary after the EU’s Tobacco Products Directive (TPD) reduced the legal bottle sizes of nicotine-containing E-Liquids to 10ml.

 What Types of Nicotine Shot Are Available?

 There are a few different types of nicotine shots: standard freebase nic shots, nic salt shots, nic cool shots, and 100% VG nic shots.

 Standard freebase nic shots usually come with a 70% VG ratio.
 These nic shots are the go-to choice for most shortfill vapers, as they have the same VG/PG ratio as most standard shortfill E-Liquids and therefore won’t disturb the content or thickness of the E-Liquid.

 100% VG Nic Shots

 100% VG nic shots are ideal for use in 100% VG E-Liquids for vapers with a PG allergy or intolerance who need to vape PG-Free.

 These nic shots, when added to a PG-Free shortfill, ensure there’s no propylene glycol in the end product.